SpecFlowOSS/SpecFlow-Examples/BowlingKata/BowlingKata-Fsharp/README.md

 This example demonstrates using [SpecFlow](http://specflow.org) 2.2.x within F#.

+Please read the [SpecFlow documentation page](http://specflow.org/documentation/FSharp-Support/) for a general description of how to create SpecFlow tests with F#.

 Maybe you have wondered why you should use a functional-first language for SpecFlow-tests (or unit tests in general).
 Besides giving an example of how to work with F# and SpecFlow, this question should also be answered.